eniayejudaniel/Company-Details-Web-Scraping-with-Scrapy/README.md

 The scraped data will be saved to a CSV file named companies_output.csv, located in the same directory as the script.

-Once the scraping process is completed, the script will convert the CSV data to an Excel file named companies_output.xlsx and save it to the specified output path (C:\Users\USER\Desktop\Data Extraction\Succesful Scraping\companies_output.xlsx).
+Once the scraping process is completed, the script will convert the CSV data to an Excel file named companies_output.xlsx and save it to the specified output path

 # Customization